Installation and replacement of smoke alarms

 You can ensure your smoke alarm is constantly protecting your family by keeping it in good working order.

-- Test it monthly by pushing the test button with a broom handle to make sure it beeps
+- Test it monthly by pushing the test button to make sure it beeps

 - Dust the alarm with a vacuum cleaner brush